 Upcountry History Museum (Greenville) – Throughout the year, Upcountry History Museum offers fun events like Toddler Times and Family Night.
 In the summer, they traditionally feature a large children’s exhibit.
 It’s all contained in one room making it an easy place for the kids to play without the parents having to worry about them getting out of sight.

 Paris Mountain State Park (Greenville) – Paris Mountain State Park is a pretty place to hike and spend the day.
 During the summer season, they open the swim area on Lake Placid.
 Attend a free ranger-led hike or lecture at Paris Mountain’s 4th Saturday Events.
 In the fall, their Music in the Woods lets your family enjoy live music in the outdoor amphitheater.
-Events are free with regular park admission of $5 per adult and $3 per child.
+Events are free with regular park admission of $6 per adult and $3.50 per children 6-15 years old (5 and under are free).

 Jocassee Gorges (Upper SC) – The Jocassee Gorges have been named one of the 50 World’s Last Great Places by National Geographic.
 This large wilderness area includes the beautiful Lake Jocassee and Devils Fork State Park.